 You can buy these drain valves that connect a hose easily.

-When the water level in the hot tub goes below the seats, use a brush or something else convenient to push the water that sits in them into the foot well so that it is also drained out.
+When the water level in the hot tub goes below the seats, use a brush or something else convenient to push the water in them into the foot well so that it is also drained out.

 It used to take about 40 minutes to drain all the water using this method.